-Improving traffic safety around De Laak primary school in Wamel
+Improving traffic safety around De Laak Elementary School in Wamel

-In recent years, schools, parents, and local residents have expressed concerns about traffic safety around De Laak primary school in Wamel.
-We discussed this with parents, school administrators, and the police.
-Based on this information and our own observations, a plan of measures has been drawn up to improve traffic safety around the school.
+In recent years, the school, parents, and local residents have expressed concerns about traffic safety around De Laak Elementary School in Wamel.
+We discussed this issue with parents, school administrators, and the police.
+Based on this information and our own observations, a plan has been drawn up outlining measures to improve traffic safety around the school.

 Presentation of the plan